eoinsheehan/blog/draft/design-patterns.md

 ### Isolate Dependencies

--- quote --
+> "Quarantine each dependency"

 Isolating dependencies will keep your code loosely coupled and open to change.
 The following is a number of ways of achieving greater isolation.
 Encapsulation will prevent elements of a class from spreading at will. --move this down a paragraph to link in with rhe later paragraph -- Dependency injection (DI) will remove reference to a class by name which is itself a subtle dependency much like positional arguments.

 -- Isolate positinal arguments as a dependency-- Keyword arguments can be used in place of positional arguments which are less likely to lead to confusion as all arguments of the method are visible on the sender as well as the receiver.
 This will also have benefits in testing as an mock object can stand in for a concrete implementation.

-"If you let class references fall where they may then your classes will resemble a woven mat rather than independent objects"
+> "If you let class references fall where they may then your classes will resemble a woven mat rather than independent objects"

-With DI the dependency on a particular class is replaced with one that assumes that an object implements an interface.
--- mive this under DI

-##

-check quote - "duck typing implements interfaces which reveal anstractions"

-Its important to be particularaly concious of classes that have lots of dependencies and are likely to change.
+Its important to be particularaly concious of classes that have lots of dependents and are likely to change.
--- need to check that its not that many classes are dependent on this class.

 The following graph provides a good abtract summary of the signs to look out for and equally the cases which are not as worrying.